qlovy/mma/README.md

 - [ ] fix alternating exercise
 - [ ] use local storage for storing exercises
 - [ ] JSON file or text file for add new exercise of configure multiple exercise --> one the local storage is ok
+- [ ] add a menu with two categories (one for exercising and the other for settings)

 ### Ideas